yuripeixinho/yuripeixinho/README.md

 <div>
 	<br>
 	<br>
-		My name is Yuri, I am from Brazil and my specialty is Full Stack Web development but I intend to improve myself in other area such as AI, computer vision
+		My name is Yuri, my specialty is Full Stack Web development but I intend to improve myself in other area such as AI, computer vision
 		Machine Learning and others.
-I am studying systems analysis at UNINASSAU, a brazilian college and studying alone in my free time.
 	<br>
 	<br>
 <div>